PietJankbal/Chocolatey-for-wine/README.md

 - Check if things went well: "choco install chromium" and  "start chrome.exe (--no-sandbox not needed anymore as of wine-8,4)"

   Or if you like to install via GUI: "choco install ChocolateyGUI" and "start chocolateygui.exe"

+### **IMPORTANT NOTE:** Do 'wine conemu64' to start the powerhell console in ConEmu.
+(If you do 'wine powershell' you end up in a console that is unreadable due to a wine bug)

 Optional: